lrcouto/42_cpp/README.md

   **March 18th 2022** - Ex00 done I think.
 The actual usage of the container is easy.
 The most time-consuming part is parsing and validating dates without access to regex or the boost library.

   **March 19th 2022** - Small improvements added to ex00.

+  **March 29th 2022** - Implemented the basis of ex01.
+Been sick lately and busy with work.
+Need to do some error handling and testing but I found it pretty straightforward.